giuscri/morris/README.md

 All these algorithms move down the tree like a fractal, right to left, from bigger to smaller.

-In inorder, you print the root when you're back smaller to bigger (that means you already explored stuff on the left).
+In inorder, you print the root when you're going back smaller to bigger (meaning you already explored stuff on the left).

 In preorder, you print the root when you're going bigger to smaller (before exploring stuff on the left).